-It does this through the preparation of scientific recommendations for the Commission which are used to underpin regulatory proposals on occupational Exposure Limit Values (OELVs) for chemicals in the workplace.
-During this procedure draft recommendations from SCOEL undergo a stakeholder consultation to allow interested parties to submit health-based scientific comments and further data.
+The Committee does this through the preparation of health-based scientific recommendations for the Commission which are used to underpin regulatory initiatives on Occupational Exposure Limit Values (OELVs) for chemicals in the workplace.
+During this procedure draft recommendations from SCOEL undergo a stakeholder consultation to allow interested parties to submit comments and/or further data.

 The 21 members of SCOEL are highly qualified, specialized, independent experts selected on the basis of objective criteria.
 They are appointed in their personal capacity and provide the Commission with Recommendations and Opinions that are necessary for the development of EU policy on workers protection.

 SCOEL is regulated by the Commission Decision 2014/113/EU of the 3rd of March 2014, which aligns its functioning with the Commission’s rules on expert groups.